kumo829/StudentsProfileManager/Readme.md

 15. **Prometheus** and **Grafana**.
 The last time I used InfluxDB and Grafana, I think that Prometheus has a better integration with Spring Boot.
 16. **Spring Native**.
 I want to try the underlying GraalVM Native Image builder to create Spring-based microservices compiled to native code.
 Compared to using the regular Java Virtual Machine, this will result in microservices that can start up almost instantly.
 17. **GitHub Actions**.
 I've always used Jenkins, now I want to see if there is any additional benefit using GitHub native actions.
+18. **ClickUp**.
+I've been using Jira for Project Management for the last, maybe, ten years; I want to give ClickUp a chance and see if it really work as well as the ads say.